Polarization and multiscale structural balance in signed networks: Results

+Note that we use lowercase letters to denote quantities describing individual nodes instead of the global properties of entire graphs.
+We will follows this convention also when defining other node-level measures.

-Moreover, measures of balance at a particular semicycle length $k$ can also be easily defined:
+Measures of $k$-balance (DoB at a particular length $k$) can also be easily defined:

-Note that this measure does not depend on $\beta$, since, even if it did, the same weighting factor would have to appear in both the numerator and denominator.
+Note that these measures do not depend on $\beta$, since, even if they did, the same weighting factor would have to appear in both the numerator and denominator.
 This shows that $\beta$ indeed controls only the amount of weight put on different cycle lengths, but does not influence the degree of balance at particular lengths.